Nubian pyramids: Burial methods and architecture

 Egyptian burial methods began to adapt in Nubia during Egyptian occupation of Nubia during the New Kingdom period.

 The Nubian pyramids were constructed using a combination of granite and sandstone and are closely arranged in clusters, such that a selection of two pyramids may lie within touching distance of one another.
 One of the tools used was shadoof counterbalanced lever hoist, of which the central pivot poles were left buried in the center of the pyramid and covered by their respective cap stones.
 The interior chambers were lined with plaster and decorated with scenes from the life of the deceased.
 The largest pyramid at Meroë is 30 m high and is thought to have been built for the Nubian queen Amanishakheto.

 The Nubian pyramids emulated a form of Egyptian private elite family pyramid that were common during the New Kingdom in Egypt.

 In the Twenty-fifth Dynasty, with the Nubian conquest of Egypt, Nubian burial customs began to shift back towards the pyramid in Napata.
 The more traditional tumulus made way for the pyramid amongst Nubian royalty, but the chapels and underground burial chambers remained from the previous time period.
 These pyramids were inspired by Egyptian private pyramids dating back to the New Kingdom.
 Indeed, some burial chambers were decorated in the manner of the private pyramid.

 The tombs inside the pyramids of Nubia were plundered in ancient times.
 Wall reliefs preserved in the tomb chapels reveal that their royal occupants were mummified, covered with jewellery and laid to rest in wooden mummy cases.
 At the time of their exploration by archaeologists in the 19th and 20th centuries, some pyramids were found to contain the remains of bows, quivers of arrows, archers' thumb rings, horse harnesses, wooden boxes, furniture, pottery, colored glass, metal vessels, and many other artifacts attesting to extensive Meroitic trade with Egypt and the Hellenistic world.

 A pyramid excavated at Meroë included hundreds of heavy items such as large blocks decorated with rock art and 390 stones that comprised the pyramid.
 A cow buried complete with eye ointment was also unearthed in the area to be flooded by the Meroë Dam, as were ringing rocks that were tapped to create a melodic sound.

-It is important to note that the pyramids of royalty and the wealthy differed significantly in various architectural aspects.
+The pyramids of royalty and the wealthy differed significantly in various architectural aspects.